fvgm/c-EventDrivenStateMachine/README.md

 # c-EventDrivenStateMachine
-A Event-Driven Finite State Machine written in C for Embedded Systems.

 In the programming field, a event-driven state machine is charecterized if the transitions from one state to another is triggered by an event or a message.
 This example is written in standard C language, where a car transmission system can be in one of the following states:
 * Forward;